brandynlucca/AcousticScattering.jl/docs/src/tutorials/reference_targets.md

 # [Comparing reference-target models](@id reference-target-tutorial)

 How much does treating a reference sphere as rigid change its predicted echo?
 Compare rigid and elastic models at the same radius before choosing a calibration model.
-These material contrasts are illustrative; use measured material properties and the exterior sound speed for a particular target.
+These material contrasts are illustrative, so be sure to use measured material properties and the exterior sound speed for a particular target.

 ## Compare the spectra